scarf-sh/docs/docs/oql.md

 3. Open Source Qualified Lead Level 3 - Commercial Interest

 If you are tracking a company's OQL status over time, this can help you estimate churn and understand potential changes in the sentiment of your project.
 Consider if you have a user who reached an OQL level 3 (OQL3) and purchased something from your company.
 For 2 years this company has maintained an OQL3 status.
 Then for the last 2 months, they have not reached the same status.
 Why has their download pattern changed?
 Why did they stop participating in your community?
 Are they going to move to something else?
 Knowing this enables you to get ahead of any potential issue.

-## Why should you track OQL’s?

-- Building a baseline and tracking the growth of your user base
-- Planning activities to accelerate the adoption of your open source
-- Enriching and expanding the sales pipeline
-- Determining potential risk from users leaving your ecosystem

 ## Sample Setup